310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 I can’t become a hero that’s exactly like you.

-—That's why I’m fine with being Black.
+—That’s why I’m fine with being Black.

 I *want* to be Black.
 {% endbubble %}